Mental Illness Among Adolescent Refugees in the United States

 Individual Therapy

 Therapy for adolescent refugees is important to the recovery process.
 A variety of therapy practices are currently utilized to address mental health concerns among refugees.
-Although the availability of therapeutic techniques varies from state to state, there are two main practices that have been associated with treating mental illness among adolescent refugees.
+Although the availability of therapeutic techniques varies from state to state, two main practices have been associated with treating mental illness among adolescent refugees.
 These methods are Eye Movement Desensitization and Reprocessing (EMDR) and Narrative Exposure Therapy (NET).
 These therapeutic techniques have been implemented in refugee camps internationally as well as in private clinics within the United States.

-EMDR has been suggested for survivors of trauma and torture since its initial creation in 1991, but has only recently found its way into the refugee community.112 The purpose of EMDR is to help individuals confront traumatizing experiences from their past.
+EMDR has been suggested for survivors of trauma and torture since its initial creation in 1991 but has only recently found its way into the refugee community.112 The purpose of EMDR is to help individuals confront traumatizing experiences from their past.
 Like other forms of therapy, EMDR requires individuals to relive the experience through memory.
 Unlike other forms of therapy, EMDR focuses on the movement of the eyes, in which the purpose is to shift the “stuck memory” into a new experience.113, 114 Refugee-specific modifications to EMDR include accommodation techniques such as sessions held in the native tongue of refugees and treatments administered by those familiar with the customs of the people.115 Cultural awareness is key in the practice of EMDR, especially for those who have never been introduced to therapy previously.

-In contrast to EMDR, NET focuses on the traumatic experiences of refugees in depth, encouraging them to construct a narrative of their life up to the present and elaborate on specific experiences.116 Whereas other forms of therapy focus on single traumatic events, NET addresses the traumatic event in the timeline of the individual’s entire life, requiring patients to become accustomed to the emotional responses associated with traumatic events.117 Adaptations have been made in which refugees are treated by other refugees trained as counselors in order to lessen the impact of cultural barriers.
+In contrast to EMDR, NET focuses on the traumatic experiences of refugees in-depth, encouraging them to construct a narrative of their life up to the present and elaborate on specific experiences.116 Whereas other forms of therapy focus on single traumatic events, NET addresses the traumatic event in the timeline of the individual’s entire life, requiring patients to become accustomed to the emotional responses associated with traumatic events.117 Adaptations have been made in which refugees are treated by other refugees trained as counselors in order to lessen the impact of cultural barriers.
 Variations of NET have been adapted to meet the needs of youth (ages 7-16) in the form of KIDNET.
 In this variation, therapists may use visual aids such as rope, string, rocks, and flowers in order to help children reconstruct traumatic events.118, 119

 Impact

-In a study of 30 Syrian refugees in Turkey aged 16-34, a control group of individuals who were “waitlisted” were compared to a group that received EMDR treatment.
+In a study of 30 Syrian refugees in Turkey aged 16-34, a control group of individuals who were “waitlisted” was compared to a group that received EMDR treatment.
 The study found that those who received treatment had significantly lower rates of PTSD symptoms in comparison to the control group.120 Despite lower rates of PTSD symptoms, they did not find any difference in symptoms of depression in the control group and treatment group.

-A 2010 study of effectiveness of KIDNET assessed 26 refugee youth who participated in 6 sessions of the treatment.
+A 2010 study of the effectiveness of KIDNET assessed 26 refugee youth who participated in 6 sessions of the treatment.
 After 9 months, the KIDNET group had a clinically significant decrease in PTSD symptoms.
 At a 6-month follow-up, 70% of participants in the control group showed signs of PTSD, compared to 17% in the KIDNET group.121

 Gaps

-Despite the positive results of the two studies, these groups are relatively small samples that do not yield overall conclusive results.
+Despite the positive results of the two studies, these study groups are relatively small samples that do not yield overall conclusive results.
 There would need to be more tests done in bigger areas, especially in the United States.
 Additionally, existing research focuses mainly on Syrian refugees due to the higher prevalence of PTSD in these communities, calling into question whether or not studies would yield similar results when done with refugees from different regions of the world.
 Also, the study using EMDR treatment proved to be ineffective in treating symptoms of depression, which is found more often among adolescents.
 EMDR has also been modified specifically for refugees currently residing in camps or recently brought from camps.122 Thus, research focuses on the effects of EMDR in refugee camps and not resettlement in the United States.
 Additionally, because EMDR is mainly practiced in private clinics in the United States, data is not readily available.
 Similar caveats exist in studies done on NET treatments, focusing mainly on those in refugee camps and not treatments done in the United States.

 Mental Health Education for Refugees and Providers